annotorious/annotorious-v1/readme.md

 * Added the ability to insert more new annotation to an item on the page.
 * Added attributes in to the "annotation" variable.
 * Added more properties for editing style and functionality on runtime.
+* Added the ability to set the measurement units used for the output geometry ['pixel', 'fraction'].
+* Added the ability to custom the editor.
 * Fixed bug:
     - resizing the image: now the annotations are resized with the image.
 (The image must have the `annotatable` class).
     - add new annotation: if the new annotation forms are exactly the same as the other annotation forms, the new annotation is not inserted.